Article

 <video ref={videoRef} />

-Next, for each class we add a button to the UI to capture data.
+Next, for each class, we add a button to the UI to capture data.
 Once the user clicks this button, I call the gatherDataForClass function:

 const [capturedImages, setCapturedImages] = useState({})